spex-xray/pyspextools/doc/source/examples/myusermodel.rst

 The following imports are mandatory::

-  import math                  # Import math module import numpy                 # Import numpy module from pyspex.user import IO   # Import IO from pyspex.user
+  import math                    # Import math module import numpy                   # Import numpy module from pyspex.model import user  # Import the user module from pyspex.model

 **Initialisation**

-The IO module from pyspex.user needs to be initialized first.
+The user module from pyspex.model needs to be initialized first.
 This will read in the input file from SPEX automatically and initialize the arrays::

-    usr=IO()
+    usr=user()

 **Calculation**